-The Group's associates as at 31 December 2023are as follows:
+The Group's associates as at 30 September 2023 are as follows:

-- Doverie Obedinen Holding AD a business entity registered in Bulgaria by Sofia City Court under Company File 13056 of 1996, with a seat and management address: 1594 Sofia, 82, Knyaz Dondukov Blvd; - Sopharma Imoti REIT a business entity registered in Bulgaria by Decision 1/24.03.2006 of Sofia City Court, with a seat and management address: Sofia, Izgrev Region, 5 Lachezar Stanchev St. - Sopharma Buildings REIT a commercial company registered in the Sofia City Court with decision 1/14.08.2007 and with its registered office and management address, Sofia 1756, 5 Lachezar Stanchev Street. - Farmanova D.O.O., Serbia a commercial company registered in Serbia with decision 20408642 on 15.04.2008 by the Business Register Agency of the city of Belgrade with seat and management address - Republic of Serbia, the city of Belgrade, "Baye Pivlianina" St. 1;
+- Doverie Obedinen Holding AD a business entity registered in Bulgaria by Sofia City Court under Company File No. 13056 of 1996, with a seat and management address: 1594 Sofia, 82, Knyaz Dondukov Blvd; - Sopharma Imoti REIT a business entity registered in Bulgaria by Decision No. 1/24.03.2006 of Sofia City Court, with a seat and management address: Sofia, Izgrev Region, 5 Lachezar Stanchev St. - Sopharma Buildings REIT a commercial company registered in the Sofia City Court with decision No. 1/14.08.2007 and with its registered office and management address, Sofia 1756, 5 Lachezar Stanchev Street.